-These effects have been documented by multiple studies.5 Almond & Mazumder (2011) find that Ramadan's overlap with pregnancy lowers the birth weight of affected children.
+Of all the stages in human capacities formation, in-utero is perhaps the most critical.
+Many studies have shown that even mild shocks during this period can have large effects on later-life outcomes (see Almond et al., 2018 for a recent survey).
+For example, Almond & Mazumder (2011) show that the overlap of Ramadan fasting with pregnancy lowers the birth weight of affected children.
 Lower birth weight has in turn been causally linked to lower educational attainment by Currie & Hyson (1999); to lower adult height, IQ, and earnings by Black et al. (2007); and to lower cognitive development by Figlio et al. (2014).
 A recurring theme in this literature is that the causal pathways from in-utero shocks to future outcomes run through the educational attainment channel.
-Almond et al. (2014) show that Ramadan's exposure during pregnancy lowers academic achievement at age 7: exposed students on average perform 0.05-0.08 standard deviations worse than unexposed students.
-A qualitatively similar result was found for in-utero Ramadan exposure by Greve et al. (2017), influenza exposure by Almond (2006), and nuclear radiation exposure by Almond et al. (2009).
+Almond et al. (2014) show that exposure to Ramadan fasting during pregnancy lowers academic achievement at age 7: exposed students perform on average 0.05-0.08 standard deviations worse than unexposed students.
+A qualitatively similar result was found for in-utero Ramadan exposure by Majid (2015) and Greve et al. (2017), influenza exposure by Almond (2006), and nuclear radiation exposure by Almond et al. (2009).
 Other studies link prenatal shocks to later life health and labor market outcomes directly.
-Ramadan-exposed individuals, for example, have been found more likely to be disabled as adults (Almond & Mazumder, 2011) and suffer from poor health, especially heart disease and type-2 diabetes (van Ewijk, 2011).
+Individuals with in-utero Ramadan exposure, for example, have been found more likely to be disabled as adults (Almond & Mazumder, 2011) and suffer from poor health, especially heart disease and type-2 diabetes (van Ewijk, 2011).